huwlloyd-mmu/intro-to-c-/week2notes.md

 }
 ```

-You don't have to provide a destructor -- a default one is created for you, but if you have any cleanup yo need to do (such as freeing up memory, closing files etc,) you will need one.
+You don't have to provide a destructor -- a default one is created for you, but if you have any cleanup you need to do (such as freeing up memory, closing files etc,) you will need one.

 ## Initializer lists

 Another piece of syntax we will use is class initilizer lists.
 This is a way of initializing the class fields in a constructor.
-There are some advantages to using them over just assigning the variables in the constructor (for example, const member variables and references can only be initialized this way).
-It's idiomatic to use this syntax, so we will use it.
+There are some advantages to using them over just assigning the variables in the constructor and in any case it's idiomatic to use this syntax, so we will use it when we can.
 Here's an example, using the person class:

 ```c++
 class Person